 Chronic stress and anxiety impair memory consolidation.
 Students experiencing significant stress may struggle with retention despite adequate understanding during lessons.

 Teachers can support struggling students by providing more frequent review opportunities, teaching explicit memory strategies, and ensuring adequate processing time during lessons.
-Additional scaffolds include visual organizers, mnemonic devices, and structured note-taking systems that facilitate initial encoding.
-Creating predictable routines and reducing cognitive load through clear organization also helps students with consolidation challenges.
+Additional scaffolds include visual organisers, mnemonic devices, and structured note-taking systems that facilitate initial encoding.
+Creating predictable routines and reducing cognitive load through clear organisation also helps students with consolidation challenges.

 Some students may show particular difficulties with memory consolidation.